-Childrens Autism Outreach Team (CAOT)Care and support, Communication and interaction, Information and advice, Support group
+Children’s Autism Outreach Team (CAOT)Care and support, Communication and interaction, Information, advice and guidance, Support group

 The Children’s Autism Outreach Team (CAOT) is part of Children and Young People’s specialist service (previously known as SPOT) and works with parents and carers and their child or young person with a diagnosis of autism.
 The team provides help with understanding a child’s situation; supporting and empowering them to provide strategies where needed and increasing their social opportunities.